Locations starting from Windows 7:

 As the Shellbags entries are stored in user’s specific registry hives, targets (folders, Control Panel interfaces, etc.) access can be tied to a given user through its Shellbags.
 Shellbags entries are populated only upon interaction (i.e. are not pre-populated), the mere presence of a Shellbag entry for a target is thus evidence that the user interacted with the given target.
 Shellbags entries are not automatically deleted upon deletion of the related folders and can thus be a source of historical information.

-Each Shellbags entry for a given target yield the following information of forensic interest:
+Each Shellbags entry for a given target yields the following information of forensic interest:

 • The target name and absolute path.